 Let me paint you a wee picture.
 It was pouring with rain, had been a hard day at the desk job and worst of all it was a Monday.
-I hopped in a cab, to be greeted by the smiling concierge with (hallelujah!) a held out umbrella, I hopped into the plushly decorated Chesterfield reception to meet the lovely Kelly.
-After a a few minutes in the piana, sorry, piano bar, we were ushered to our table.
+I hopped in a cab, to be greeted by the smiling concierge with (hallelujah!) a held out umbrella, I hopped into the plushly decorated Chesterfield reception to meet the Kelly.
+After a a few minutes in the piana, sorry, piano bar, we were ushered to our table for our Willy Wonka’s Afternoon Tea.

 Proceedings open with Charlie & his Grandad’s fizzy lifting drink (you know, the one they use to float in the bubble room?) and we opted for a glass of Champagne, as after all it was a horrible Monday evening (how can you ever say no to Champagne?).